ezolenko/rollup-plugin-typescript2/README.md

 }
 ```

 The plugin depends on existence of `tsconfig.json` file.
 All compiler options and file lists are loaded from that.

 Following compiler options are forced though:
 * `module`: es2015
 * `noEmitHelpers`: true
 * `importHelpers`: true
 * `noResolve`: false

+You will need to set `"moduleResolution": "node"` in `tsconfig.json` if typescript complains about missing `tslib`.
+See #12 and #14.

 Plugin takes following options: